 - battery storage is charged first and dispatched last.

 - pump storage is charged last and dispatched first.

 - Provides warnings only of unsustainable base load generator variations.

-- Transmission service costs vary in proportion to the total nameplate MW capacity of the generation and storage sources.
+- Transmission and Related Costs vary in proportion to the total nameplate MW capacity of the generation and storage sources.

 - Calculated CO2 emissions are based on:

 - power station construction.

 - Generator costs, efficiencies, asset lives and emissions are generally based on data from: